17rashi/Git-github-with-VS-code/README.md

 #### -------- If you want to use Github directly from VS CODE ---------

 - Make a new folder on VS code (you will see there is nothing in it).
+- Type [git init] to intialize the repository.
 - Open the Terminal and make a file and if you want to use GUI
     - **STEPS
 :** Type (a) open .  (b) touch first.txt
 It will create your file.
-- To commit your file you can directly click on the source control icon or you can type git commit.
+- To commit your file you can directly click on the source control icon or you can type [git commit].
 - You can now push it in main by writing [git push origin main]

 ***Till now we have learned how to create a file and initialize a repository***